MicheleFranciolapilla/Pics-Harbour-API-1.0.0---Docker-Configuration/readme.md

             -   If you **don't** want to seed the database with Admin users:
                 ```./runApi.sh noseed```

-    In all cases, the optional parameter `-d` can be used to run the containers in detached mode.

-    All users (Admin) loaded into the database by the seeder have the same password: **Dogs&0Bugs**
+    In all cases, the optional parameter `-d` can be used to run the containers in detached mode.<br>All users (Admin) loaded into the database by the seeder have the same password: **Dogs&0Bugs**
 4. **Setup and execution details:**
-   The execution of docker-compose up or the start scripts will automatically create a directory named mysqlDocker in the host folder.
+   The execution of `docker-compose up` or the start scripts will automatically create a directory named *mysqlDocker* in the host folder.
 This directory contains configuration and initialization scripts for MySQL.
 You may delete this directory and its contents if it's no longer required after setup.

 ## Additional Information